Limited Driving Privilege in Wake County

 Petition For Limited Driving Privilege Pretrial Revocation (Implied-Consent Offense) — This is one of the forms that you will be required to provide the court if you are seeking a limited driving permit.
 You will also be required to submit a Limited Driving Privilege Pretrial Revocation (Implied-Consent Offense) or Limited Driving Privilege Indefinite Pretrial Revocation (Implied-Consent Offense).
 Additionally, the court will require a copy of your seven-year driving history from the North Carolina DMV.

 Contact a Limited Driving Privilege Lawyer in Wake County

 Were you recently arrested for DWI in North Carolina but need to drive in order to remain gainfully employed or support dependents in your household?
 You could be eligible for a limited driving permit.

-Coolidge Law Firm represents clients throughout the Raleigh area, and we also defend students at such local institutions of higher learning as Duke University, Meredith College, North Carolina State University, Shaw University, the University of North Carolina at Chapel Hill (UNC), Wake Technical Community College (Wake Tech), and William Peace University.
-Our Wake County criminal defense attorneys will provide a complete evaluation of your case when you call (919) 239-8448 today to take advantage of a completely free initial consultation.
+Coolidge Law Firm represents clients throughout the Raleigh area, and we also defend students at local institutions like Duke University, Meredith College, North Carolina State University, Shaw University, the University of North Carolina at Chapel Hill (UNC), Wake Technical Community College (Wake Tech), and William Peace University.
+Our Wake County criminal defense attorneys will provide a complete evaluation of your case when you call (919) 239-8448 or fill out the contact form below today to take advantage of a completely free initial consultation.